radiuss/NoiseNet/README.md

 python main.py train NoiseNet.h5 --train_db path_to_train_db --NED2012_path path_to_NED_2012
 ```

 Logs will be automatically saved to "Graph" folder.
-Notice, that this folder is automaticaaly cleaned at each training run.
+Notice, that this folder is automatically cleaned at each training run.
 Training resuming is not supported in this release.

 ### Testing ###